Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 * search
 This app contained code for searching the app for a particular item and then displaying it on the screen.
 * accounts
-This app allowed a user to create an account.
+This app allowed a user to create an account and also contained a profile page for each user.
 * cart
 This app enabled a user to place items on the cart ready for purchase.
 * checkout
 This app enabled a user to checkout and pay for their purchases.
-* blog
+* posts
-This app contained a blog with tips on how to successfully learn maths needed to pass the relevant exams, and finally
+This app contained a blog with tips on how to successfully learn maths needed to pass the relevant exams and also contained a view counter so that views of each blog post were counted.

-* review
+* static folder
-This app allowed users to rate and review their purchases.

 I created a static folder for my images and my styles.css files and a templates folder for my templates.
 Next thing was to set up my base template folder with four files inside:  base.html,  and registration.html.